niuers/Distributed-System-Design-Review/Stream Processing.md

 3. In these circumstances, it’s not sufficient to just append another event to the log to indicate that the prior data should be considered deleted—you actually want to rewrite history and pretend that the data was never written in the first place.
 4. Truly deleting data is surprisingly hard [64], since copies can live in many places
 # Processing Streams
+1. The facilities for maintaining state as streams and replaying messages are also the basis for the techniques that enable stream joins and fault tolerance in various stream processing frameworks.
 1. you can process events.
 Broadly, there are three options:
    * You can take the data in the events and write it to a database, cache, search index, or similar storage system, from where it can then be queried by other clients.
    * You can push the events to users in some way, for example by sending email alerts or push notifications, or by streaming the events to a real-time dashboard where they are visualized.